What This Statute Requires

 The law gives some flexibility in how interests are described.
 Affected parties can be identified by name when known, or by class when naming each individual is impractical.
 For example, a pleading might reference "all beneficiaries under the Smith Family Trust" rather than listing every person by name.

 Referencing the instrument that created the interest, such as a specific trust agreement or will, is another acceptable method.
-The key requirement is that the description provides reasonable information so that affected parties can understand what is happening and respond if needed.
+The key requirement is that the description provides reasonable information so that affected family members can understand what is happening and respond if needed.